awsdocs/amazon-cloudwatch-events-user-guide/doc_source/CloudWatchEventsandEventPatterns.md

 }
 ```

-Null values and empty strings are not interchangeable in patttern matching\.
+Null values and empty strings are not interchangeable in pattern matching\.
 A pattern that is written to detect empty strings will not catch values of `null`\.

 ## Arrays In CloudWatch Events Patterns<a name="ArraysInCloudWatchEventsPatterns"></a>